WELCOME to the Metro New York Religious Campaign Against Torture (MNYRCAT).

 - Mobilize diverse congregations and communities, though partnership and participation in local events as well as organizing activities directly addressing torture and ill treatment.

 MNYRCAT members have been actively partnering with CAIC and Stop Solitary campaigns to limit the use of Solitary Confinement in New York State.
 Members have joined prison visits, rallies and visits to the State Legislature.
 On April 21 2013 we co-sponsored a discussion after a showing of Herman’s House, an excellent film about a African American man in solitary for 40 years, and his relationship to a female New York Artist.
 We would like to enhance our work on solitary confinement with more partnering with prisoners’ rights organizations.
-On Jun 11 2013 we plan a discussion and action event around related issues at Rutger’s Church– please hold the date!
+On Jun 11 2013 we plan a discussion of the organizing efforts around New York State laws in partnership with CAIC www.nycaic.org at Rutger’s Church.
+Please see our June 11 Ad and Flier

 MNYRCAT – Metropolitan New York Religious Campaign Against Torture is planning Human Rights Day activities over three days this year in order to reach diverse stakeholders.
 For more information about this year’s December events, please see this page of our website.